graphitemaster/scope_stack_alloc/README.md

     }

 ### Frames
-The manual scope scope guard function `enter` returns a *frame* index which can be passed to `leave` to leave that scope.
+The manual scope guard function `enter` returns a *frame* index which can be passed to `leave` to leave that scope.
 Similarly; `cleanup` optionally takes a frame index which it uses as the offset into all currently active frames to purge them.